ibrazqrj/landingpage/README.md

 <b>📋 Description</b>
 ---
-I have created my own landing page for the first time, showcasing my personal profile and contact information.
+I have created my own landing page for the first time, showcasing my personal profile and contact information with the help of [@keiwsh](https://www.github.com/keiwsh).

 <b>🔖 The Landingpage</b>
 ---